-If you are applying through the ISEP program, there are additional requirements, please ensure that you have a consultation before you proceed.
+If you are applying through the ISEP program there are additional requirements, please ensure that you book a consultation with our ISEP Coordinator before you proceed.

 Study abroad at a non-partner university:

-If the university you wish to study at is not a La Trobe partner university, then you will need to consider independently studying abroad.
+If the university you wish to study at is not a current La Trobe partner university, then you will need to consider independently studying abroad.
 Choosing your own independent study abroad option could allow you to complete courses overseas and count them towards your La Trobe degree.
 However, you will need to pay international fees directly to your host university.
 Students enrol as an international fee-paying student at their host university and take a Leave of Absence from La Trobe during that semester.
 All administrative and academic arrangements need to be made on an individual basis with your home La Trobe academic college/s prior to participating.
 Note: as this will not be a La Trobe approved program, there may be other funding eligibility restrictions to consider.

-You need to complete and submit your application online by the deadline for this round.
+Now you have three partner university preferences, submit an online application by the deadline for this round.

 - Personal statement (no more than 1 page) explaining why you want to go on exchange and what you want to gain from the experience academically, personally and professionally.

-- Unofficial transcripts - These can be accessed through your StudentOnline.
+- Unofficial LTU transcript.
+These can be accessed through StudentOnLine.
 Please note that you may be required to also supply an original official transcript for your nominated host university application if required at a later stage.

 - One Academic Reference Form completed by a La Trobe Academic (including casual academics, lecturers or tutors).
 As this is a confidential document, please ask your referee to email this form directly to firstname.lastname@example.org.

-- If you are applying through the ISEP program, there are additional requirements, please ensure that you have a consultation before you proceed.
+- If you are applying through the ISEP program, there are additional requirements, please ensure that you book a consultation before you proceed.

 - Your application must be complete to be considered for the La Trobe Abroad Exchange Program.

 Changing the order of your university preferences